zaratanDotWorld/choreWheel/docs/tools/chores.rst

   A high-priority chore gets points faster than a low-priority chore, ostensibly because it needs to be done more often.
   For example, the kitchen might need to be cleaned daily, while the backyard may need to be cleaned only once a week.
   So, the kitchen-related chores should be higher-priority than the yard chores, getting perhaps 5 points per day instead of 2.
-  The only rule is that for one chore to gain priority, another one has to lose it -- priority is always relative.
+  The only rule is that for one chore to gain priority, another one has to lose it -- since the total amount of points is fixed, priorities are fundamentally relative.

-  Chore priorities are determined collectively, but independently, using an innovative valuing system.
+  Chore priorities are determined collectively, but independently, using a novel valuing system.
-  Anyone in the house can, within bounds, unilaterally increase the priority of one chore and decrease the priority of another.
+  Anyone in the house can, within limits, unilaterally increase the priority of one chore and decrease the priority of another.
-  This is nice because there's no need to vote on a chore's priority -- people can make small adjustments independently if they notice something being over- or under-valued.
+  The idea is that priorities don't need to be set in advance at a meeting, but rather are "discovered" organically as people notice chores being over- or under-valued.

   Chore priorities are also interrelated: if you increase a chores priority over many chores, the effect will be bigger than if you increase a chore's priority over only one other chore.
   If you prioritize a chore over an already high-priority chore, the effect will be bigger than if you prioritize the chore over a low-priority chore.
+  This is a bit analogous to how sports rankings work -- beating a top-ranked team has a bigger impact than beating a low-ranked team.

   .. note::